-- At Little Bighorn Battlefield National Monument, HOPE Crew’s first all-veteran team cleaned, reset, and repaired headstones in the Custer National Cemetery, restoring pride and dignity to the graves of the fallen and their families.
+- At Little Bighorn Battlefield National Monument, the Montana Conservation Corps recruited the first all-veteran team for the HOPE Crew project at Custer National Cemetery.
+The team cleaned, reset, and repaired headstones in the cemetery, restoring pride and dignity to the graves of the fallen and their families.
 The project employed 16 paid crew members and provided them with an opportunity to learn valuable masonry skills while tackling much-needed maintenance and rehabilitation at the park, achieving cost savings of $58,000.

 - Inside the Grand Teton National Park, the 13 buildings of White Grass Dude Ranch are home to the Western Center for Historic Preservation (WCHP), which serves as a preservation training facility for the NPS.
-HOPE Crew projects restored the early-20th-century cabins of the WCHP and preserved more than 2,000 ceiling latillas in the Jenny Lake Visitor Center.
+Partnering with the Rocky Mountain Youth Corps, the HOPE Crew restored the early-20th-century cabins of the WCHP and preserved more than 2,000 ceiling latillas in the Jenny Lake Visitor Center.
 While logging 1,440 project hours over the course of four projects, 18 employed crew members saved the NPS $57,000 while helping to rejuvenate historic features and reduce the deferred maintenance backlog for the park.

 - The Jean Lafitte National Historical Park and Preserve in New Orleans is home to Chalmette National Cemetery.
 This final resting place for Union soldiers—including United States Colored Troops—who died in Louisiana during the Civil War holds more than 14,000 headstones in much need of documentation, realignment, and cleaning.
 In the first two years of the HOPE Crew volunteer program at this site, more than 1,800 volunteers logged 4,180 project hours and achieved $157,000 in cost savings for the NPS.